borisdvlpr/epicshelter/README.md

 ## Intro

-epicshelter is a cloud-agnostic infrastructure architecture that enables scalable and resilient application deployment across any cloud provider.
-Built on GitOps principles with Kubernetes, ArgoCD, and Crossplane, it provides a unified development experience from local clusters to production environments while maintaining complete portability and avoiding vendor lock-in.
+epicshelter is a cloud-agnostic infrastructure framework that enables scalable and resilient application deployment across any cloud provider.
+Built on GitOps principles with Kubernetes, ArgoCD, and Crossplane, it provides a unified development experience from local clusters to production environments while enabling portability and avoiding vendor lock-in.

 ## Getting started